Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-a-reward.md

 `secretCode` | A secondary credential that is numeric or alphanumeric string.

-## Steps to Redeem a Reward
+## Steps to Claim a Reward
-The act of claiming and redeeming a reward ensures the reward is paid for and ready for redemption.
+The act of claiming a reward ensures the reward is paid for and ready for redemption.
 The redeem response will include the appropriate details needed to allow your customer to redeem their selected reward with the reward provider, ie. Amazon, etc.

 The process to redeem a reward is a 3 step procedure.

 1. Claim a Reward
-2. Check that the Reward has been successfully claimed
+2. Get the Reward
-3. Redeem the Reward

 #### Step 1 - Claim a Reward
-Call the `/v1/transaction/reward/claim` endpoint to immediately receive a `TaskId` in the response.
+Call the `/v1/order-management/{orderRef}/instruction/{instructionRef}` endpoint to immediately receive a `TransactionId` in the response.

-The time taken to claim a reward can vary so we will give you a `TaskId` to check against while we process the claim in the background.
+The time taken to claim a reward can vary so we give you a `TransactionId` to check against while we process the claim in the background.

-#### Step 2 - Check if claim is successful
+#### Step 2 - Get the Reward
-Call the `/v1/transaction/check/{task-id}` endpoint, replacing `{task-id}` with the actual Task Id from Step 1.
+Call the `/v1/customer-vault/{customerRef}/reward/{financialInstrumentId}/transaction/{transactionId}` endpoint, replacing `{transactionId}` with the actual Transaction Id from Step 1.

-Expect the following responses:

-Response Code | Action to take
--|-
-`200 - OK` | Claim still being processed, continue polling this endpoint by repeating Step 2.
-`201 - Created` | Reward has been claimed successfully.
-You can now call the `Redeem a Reward` endpoint - see Step 3.

-We would recommend polling every 250ms (1/4 of a second) until the `201 - Created` response is returned.
+Check the `status` property.
+If the status is still `SETTLING` we need to repeat Step 2.
+We would recommend polling every second until the `status` changes from `SETTLING`.

 **Note: There will be variances in processing times depending on your rewards provider.**

-#### Step 3 - Redeem the Reward
-If you received the `201 - Created` response from Step 2 then the your reward has been successfully claimed!
+When the `status` changes to either `SETTLED` or `FAILED` the transaction is complete.

-You can now call the `/v1/transaction/reward/redeem` endpoint to redeem your reward.
-This will return your a [Reward Redemption Model](#reward-redemption-model).
+When the `status` is `SETTLED`, the `data` property will contain a [Reward Redemption Model](#reward-redemption-model).

 Use the `credential list` items to help you render a UI for your customer together with the `redemptionInstructions`, which instruct your customer on how to redeem the reward.